mhagstrand/slate/source/includes/_changelog_2016.md

 ## June

+### API: Order Shipment resource adds "shipping_provider" field

+The Order Shipment resource has a new `shipping_provider` field, which contains the enum of the delivery service used to fulfill the shipment.

+We have added this field to the [Order Shipment](/api/v2#shipping-methods) documentation, including the sample responses for Order Shipment endpoints that can return this field.

 ### Store Information endpoint now passes secure store URL

 The Store Information endpoint now provides a `secure_url` field, containing the store's secure (HTTPS) URL.